vip306/IDS-Module1-alt3-New/chapter1.md

 # Calculate the area of the house and store it in `area_h`

-# Calculate the area of the grounds and store it in `area_g`
+# Calculate the area of the ground and store it in `area_g`

-# Calculate the total area combining the house and grounds and store it in `total_area`
+# Calculate the total area combining the house and ground and store it in `total_area`

+# Print the total area

 ```